Seniors Funeral Insurance

-Over 60 and considering seniors funeral insurance?
-Learn what to look for in a policy and compare your options.
+Over 60 and considering funeral insurance?
+Learn what to look for in a policy and compare your options with our comparison tool.

-If the financial security of your loved ones is important for you, then planning for your funeral is a must.
-A funeral insurance policy can help cover your final expenses when you pass away and relieve your family of an unnecessary financial burden during an already difficult time.
+If the financial security of your loved ones is important for you, planning for your funeral is important.
+A funeral insurance policy can help cover your existing expenses when you pass away and relieve your family of an unnecessary financial burden during an already difficult time.

 - The application process is fast and simple.
 Applications can be done over the phone or online - especially if you can't get life insurance.

 - Little or no medical examinations.
 Most policies won't require you to undergo any medical examinations.

 - Your choice of a cover amount.
-Choose a level of cover up to $30,000.
+Choose a level of cover as high as $30,000.

 The actual cost of a funeral can come as quite an unpleasant surprise, partly due to it being a subject that most people don't want to think about.
 There can be a whole raft of expenses associated with a funeral, depending on how big it is and how elaborate you want it to be, some of which include: